-The regional postdoctoral awards of the Blavatnik Awards for Young Scientists recognize the most promising postdoctoral-rank scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the life sciences, physical sciences, mathematics, and engineering.
+The regional postdoctoral awards of the Blavatnik Awards for Young Scientists acknowledge and celebrate the excellence of outstanding postdoctoral scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the Life Sciences, Physical Sciences & Engineering, and Chemistry.

 Three winners will each receive $30,000 in unrestricted funds, and six finalists will each receive $10,000 in unrestricted funds.

 The Blavatnik Regional Awards will be conferred at a ceremony held in autumn 2015 in New York City.

-All nominations for the regional postdoctoral awards must be submitted by the institution’s President, Provost, or the President’s official designee.
+Nominations for the Blavatnik Regional Awards must be submitted by the institution’s President, Provost, or the President’s official designee.
 Each institution may nominate up to fifteen candidates for the 2015 awards cycle.

 - Have been born in or after 1973.

 - Hold a doctoral degree (PhD, DPhil, MD, DDS, DVM, etc.).

-- Currently hold a postdoctoral-rank position at an academic institution located in New York, New Jersey, or Connecticut.
+- Currently hold a postdoctoral position at an academic or research institution located in New York, New Jersey, or Connecticut.

-- Have made significant research contributions to disciplines within the life sciences, physical sciences, mathematics, or engineering.
+- Have made significant research contributions to disciplines within Life Sciences, Physical Sciences & Engineering, and Chemistry.

 - December 2, 2014: Nominations open